 Diana Gutierrez-Meza, MPH

-Diana is a researcher at QHRC.
-She has a Master of Public Health from the University of South Florida-College of Public Health and is also Certified in Public Health (CPH).
+Diana is the Lead Researcher at QHRC.
+She has a Master of Public Health degree from the University of South Florida-College of Public Health and is also Certified in Public Health (CPH).

 Her research interests encompass global public health and reproductive health concerns impacting minority populations in the Americas.
-In recent years, she served as research assistant on studies exploring chronic disease self-management programs and health coaching for Latinxs experiencing depression, diabetes, and other chronic conditions.
+In recent years, she served as a research assistant on studies exploring chronic disease self-management programs and health coaching for Latinos experiencing depression, diabetes, and other chronic conditions.

-Luis is a coder and an English and Spanish transcriptionist and translator at QHRC.
-He is pursuing a BA in Sociology and a certificate in Chicano and Latino Studies, and has been involved in research focusing on mental health and minority populations within the United States and Latin America.
-After graduating in May of 2018, he plans to pursue a Masters in Counseling Psychology as well as continuing research in the medical field..
+Luis is a Coder and an English and Spanish Transcriptionist and Translator at QHRC.
+He is pursuing a Bachelor's Degree in Sociology and a certificate in Chicano and Latino Studies, and has been involved in research focusing on mental health and minority populations within the United States and Latin America.
+After graduating in May of 2018, he plans to pursue a Master's Degree in Counseling Psychology as well as continuing his research in the medical field.

-Emi is an English and Spanish transcriptionist and translator at QHRC.
-She is pursuing her PhD in Latin American Literature at UW-Madison with a minor certificate in Gender and Women’s Studies.
-She received her BA in Spanish at the University of Iowa in 2010 and her MA in Spanish and Latin American literature in 2013 at UW-Madison.
-When not doing transcription and translation at QHRC, Emi teaches a variety of Spanish courses at UW-Madison while also pursuing the completion of her thesis.
+Emi is an English and Spanish Transcriptionist and Translator at QHRC.
+She is pursuing her PhD in Latin American Literature at UW-Madison with a Minor Certificate in Gender and Women’s Studies.
+She received her Bachelor's Degree in Spanish at the University of Iowa in 2010 and her Master's Degree from UW-Madison in Spanish and Latin American Literature in 2013.
+When not doing transcription and translation at QHRC, Emi teaches a variety of Spanish courses at UW-Madison while also pursuing her thesis completion.

-Casey is a coder and English-language transcriptionist at QHRC.
-She is pursuing her BS in Sociology with a concentration in Analysis and Research and Honors in the Liberal Arts, and has been involved in a variety of research ranging from medical research to qualitative coding.
+Casey is a Coder and English-Language Transcriptionist at QHRC.
+She is pursuing her Bachelor's Degree in Sociology with a concentration in Analysis and Research and Honors in the Liberal Arts, and has been involved in a variety of research ranging from medical research to qualitative coding.
 After graduating in May of 2018, she plans to pursue a Masters in Public Health as well as a PA certification.